-Tetralysal is a type of antibiotic used to treat acne and other bacterial infections.
+Tetralysal is an antibiotic used to treat acne and other bacterial infections.
 It comes in a capsule that you swallow, typically once a day.

 Tetralysal works by targeting bacteria, preventing them from growing and multiplying.
 The medication is particularly effective against acne as it works against a type of bacteria called Propionebacterium acnes.
 This is the bacteria which causes acne, feeding on the oils which are produced by the sebaceous glands.

-Tetralysal will begin to work after a week of taking it.
-It's likely that you won't notice a visible difference until you've been taking Tetralysal for a couple of weeks.
+Tetralysal will start to work a week after taking it.
+You should notice a difference in your skin a couple of weeks after taking Tetralysal daily.

 The active ingredient in Tetralysal is lymecycline.

-The standard dose of Tetralysal to treat acne is 300mg per day.
-This is taken as one capsule each day.
-Always take the medication as your doctor or pharmacist has prescribed.
+The standard dose of Tetralysal to treat acne is one capsule, or 300 mg, per day.
+Always take Tetralysal as your doctor or pharmacist has prescribed.

-Tetralysal should be taken once a day in the morning, the tablets being swallowed whole with a glass of water.
-Taking them after food will reduce the likelihood of experiencing Nausea or stomach upset.
+Tetralysal should be taken once a day in the morning.
+Swallow the capsule whole with a glass of water.
+You can take Tetralysal with a small amount of food to avoid feeling sick.

-If you forget to take Tetralysal, just take your missed dose as soon as you remember unless it's nearly time for your next one.
-Do not double up doses to make up for a missed one.
+If you forget to take Tetralysal, take your missed dose as soon as you remember, unless it's nearly time for your next one.
+Do not take two capsules at the same time to make up for a missed dose.

 Possible side effects of Tetralysal include:

-If you experience any of the above seek immediate medical attention.
+If you experience any of the symptoms above, seek immediate emergency medical attention.

 Do not take Tetralysal if: